Turbo Takeaways

 Bankruptcy

 Consider filing for bankruptcy as a last resort.
 Chapter 7 or Chapter 13 are two of the most commonly used options for individuals.
-Seniors with a lot of non-exempt equity in their homes, secured debts, and/or those who aren’t able to pass the means test that is required before they can file Chapter 7 bankruptcy may find Chapter 13 bankruptcy the better choice.
+Seniors with a lot of non-exempt equity in their homes, secured debts, or those who aren’t able to pass the means test that is required before they can file Chapter 7 bankruptcy, may find Chapter 13 bankruptcy the better choice.

 4. Get a Reverse Mortgage Loan

-If you’re over the age of 62, a reverse mortgage will allow you to borrow against the equity of your home.
-You can receive cash from this kind of loan on a monthly or discretionary lump-sum basis, provided you have enough equity in your home and you maintain the home in good condition.
+If you’re over the age of 62, a reverse mortgage allows you to borrow against the equity of your home.
+You can receive cash from this kind of loan on a monthly or discretionary lump-sum basis, provided you have enough equity in your home, and you maintain the home in good condition.
 While you receive these cash dispersals, you won’t need to make any payments back to the bank until you sell the house or move.

 5. Get Government Assistance